NixOS/nix/src/nix/nix.md

   # nix path-info -S '/nix/store/gzaflydcr6sb3567hap9q6srzx8ggdgg-glibc-2.33-78.drv^*'
   …
   ```

-* If you didn't specify the desired outputs, but the derivation comes
+* If you didn't specify the desired outputs, but the derivation hs an
-  from an expression which has an attribute `meta.outputsToInstall`, Nix
-  will use those outputs.
-For example, since the package
+  attribute `meta.outputsToInstall`, Nix will use those outputs.
+For
-  `nixpkgs#libxml2` has this attribute:
+  example, since the package `nixpkgs#libxml2` has this attribute:

   ```console
   # nix eval 'nixpkgs#libxml2.meta.outputsToInstall'